hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 When a platform transaction reaches consensus and needs to be handled, the `HandleWorkflow.handlePlatformTransaction()` is called.
 Few terms that will be used in the following sections:
 1. **Dispatch**: The context needed for executing business logic of a service.
+All the transactions are handled by creating a Dispatch and executing business logic.
 This has two implementations
-- one for user transactions scope called `UserTxnDispatch`
+- user transactions scope called `UserTxnDispatch`
-- one for dispatched child transactions scope called `ChildDispatch`
+- child transactions scope called `ChildDispatch`

+#### Dagger Scopes
-Objects created while handling the transaction belong to one of the following Dagger scopes.
+All the objects created while handling the transaction belong to one of the following Dagger scopes.
 - **Singleton** - Objects that are created once and used for the entire lifecycle of the application.
 Examples include the `NodeInfo` and `RecordListBuilder`.
-- **UserTxnScope** - Objects that are created once per each platform transaction.
+- **UserTxnScope** - Objects that are created once for platform transaction.
 Examples include the `Configuration`, `HederaState` and `TokenContext`.
-They are provided in the modules [here](https://github.com/hashgraph/hedera-services/tree/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/txn/modules) and [UserTxnComponent](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/txn/UserTransactionComponent.java) takes all the inputs that are needed to execute the user transaction.
+Dagger provides all the objects that can be constructed in this scope [here](https://github.com/hashgraph/hedera-services/tree/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/txn/modules) and [UserTxnComponent](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/txn/UserTransactionComponent.java) takes all the inputs that are needed to execute the user transaction.
-- **UserDispatchScope** - Objects that are created once for each user transaction dispatch.
+- **UserDispatchScope** - Objects that are created once for each user transaction that will be dispatched.
 Examples include the `SingleTransactionRecordBuilder` for user transaction and `FeeContext`.
 Dagger provides all the objects that can be constructed in this scope in [UserDispatchModule](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/dispatch/user/modules/UserDispatchModule.java) and `UserDispatchComponent`. and [UserDispatchComponent](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/dispatch/user/UserDispatchComponent.java)